6 SMS use cases for driving more sales, with 11 examples to inspire your next send

 4. Nurture your post-purchase customer relationships

-Post-purchase SMS messages “are a great time to get the flywheel going and re-engage existing customers to queue up their next purchase,” observes Sharon Goldstein, CEO of LimeSpot.
-“Providing personalized product recommendations,” for example, “is a great way to retain their interest and get them visiting your site again.”
+On that note, post-purchase SMS messages “are a great time to get the flywheel going and re-engage existing customers to queue up their next purchase,” observes Sharon Goldstein, CEO of LimeSpot.

 “You get the idea,” Doria says.
 “Prompting and inspiring customers to their next most likely purchase in a specific way can be more effective than general marketing blasts.”